 - Huntsman Gay Global Capital

 - Founded Tava Indian Kitchen

 A. Sure.
 I’m 27 years old, went to Duke University, graduated with a degree in biomedical engineering and public policy, with a minor in chemistry, and then worked at Bain & Company as an associate consultant for two years.
 I then worked at Huntsman Gay Global Capital as a private equity associate for two years, and just recently, about a year ago, transitioned to starting my own restaurant, Tava Indian Kitchen, with two friends from college who had also been colleagues of mine at Bain.

-Q. How has your career path taken you to what you’re doing today, and what are the major thought processes you went through at critical decision moments along the way?
+Q. How has your career path taken you to what you’re doing today?

 A. I think one of the more interesting parts of my career path is that, at no point when I started one position in my career, did I know what the next position was going to be.